 Reflections after the event:

-Listen here to the podcast by Prof Sally Shuttleworth and the Projection Studio below, or on the Diseases of Modern Life website:
+Listen here to the podcast by Prof Sally Shuttleworth and the Projection Studio below:

 The videos below show some of the highlights of Victorian Light Night: a two-minute overview of the event; short interviews with Professor Sally Shuttleworth, Ross Ashton and Karen Monid; and a recording of the spectacular five-minute light and sound projection 'Victorian Speed'.